The Caber Toss - A Traditional Scottish Sport

 - Hammer throw — an Olympic track and field event in which a heavy weight at the end of a wire is thrown for distance.

-- Strongman — a sport which tests competitors' strength in a variety of different ways.
+- Strongman — a sport that tests competitors' strength in a variety of different ways.

 - About the Scottish Highland Games — a traditional Scottish sporting event.